 IBM and OTI (Object Technology International) also provide a Java solution for Qt/Embedded.
-This uses their Simple Widget Toolkit instead of the Abstract Widget Toolkit.
+Their Simple Widget Toolkit is implemented using the Qt API.

 Qt has an active and helpful user community who communicate using the qt-interest mailing list.
 See http://qt-interest.trolltech.com to subscribe or to browse the archive.